somleng/somleng-scfm/docs/GETTING_STARTED.md

 ### Queuing the callout for population

-Once we're happy with our callout population we can queue it for population.
+Once we're happy with our batch operation for populating the callout we can queue it for processing.
 This will take some time depending on how many participations need to be created.

 ```
-$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -s -XPOST http://scfm:3000/api/callout_populations/1/callout_population_events -d "event=queue" | jq'
+$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -s -XPOST http://scfm:3000/api/batch_operations/1/batch_operation_events -d "event=queue" | jq'
 ```

 You should see something like: